 Journal of Advances in Modeling Earth Systems, 12, e2019MS001678.

 A Reliability Budget is used to diagnose potential sources of error (Departure from

 observations) in a new prototype coupled ocean-atmosphere Ensemble Kalman Filter

-Testbed (CESM-DART).
-In areas with subcient observations, the mean Bias in
+Research Testbed (CESM-DART).
+In areas with sucient observations, the mean Bias in

 zonal wind was generally very low compared to the spread due to Ensemble Variance,